Iran-110/danio-interview1403/README.md

    1. First, fetch the api from the given api address.
    2. Handle the loading state correctly.
 2. Use an `Spinner` from `Material UI (MUI)` while loading state.
+3. If there is nothing item in the response, show an appropriate message on the screen.

 ## Second Question